libprima/prima/README_mat.txt

 setup

 If this command runs successfully, PDFO is installed.
+You can then test the installation by executing

+testpdfo

 2. Usage